 - Fruit machines

-There are a range of gambling programmes available at The Providence Projects.
-These programmes range from 4 – 12 weeks depending on your requirements.
-Ideally, the longer the better.
-The longer term programmes enable the team here to really help individuals address the underlying issues and develop all the skills necessary to abstain from gambling.
+Our longer term programmes are intensive, and enable the client to explore in greater depth the underlying issues at play, and to develop the tools and techniques necessary to recover from gambling.
 However, we also understand that there may be financial and practical restraints that may mean that anything more than 4 weeks is not possible.

-If you have any questions about the gambling rehab programmes at The Providence Projects and which one might be suitable for you or a loved one, please call us today and speak to one of our addiction specialists on 0800 9550945.
+If you have any questions about the gambling addiction treatment programmes at The Providence Projects and which one might be suitable for you or a loved one, please call us today and speak to one of our addiction specialists on 0800 9550945.

-The comprehensive therapy programme includes a range of 1-1 counselling, group therapy, workshops, assignments, activities, lectures, complementary therapies, family therapy and much more.
+The first stage of the gambling addiction treatment process is Primary Treatment.
+Our comprehensive therapy programme includes a range of 1-1 counselling, group therapy, workshops, assignments, activities, lectures, complementary therapies, family therapy and much more.

-The first stage of gambling treatment is obviously to learn how to stop the gambling.
+The main focus of the first stage of gambling treatment is obviously to learn how to stop the gambling.
 The safe and supportive environment provided here is designed to ensure that all clients are given the support that they need to stop immediately.

 Initially, the programme concentrates on the gambling and associated behaviours.
 With their therapist and in their group, residents will explore their gambling, the consequences and their denial.
 Believe it or not, after years of gambling, some gamblers are still convinced that if they gamble in a certain way or only on certain things, they have a system that will win.
 If this type of denial exists, this is explored in detail.